Sector-44/llm-and-creative-writing/README.md

 Our aim is to provide a comprehensive resource for researchers, writers, and enthusiasts who are interested in how artificial intelligence can intersect with and enhance the creative writing process.

+For more information about our work please visit [Sector44 Website](https://www.sector44.com)

 ## How to Use This Repository
 This repository is organized as a list of resources.
 You can browse through the contents to find studies, articles, and links that interest you.
 Each entry is provided with a brief description and a link to the original source when available.